 If the spouse accused of dissipating assets cannot prove the funds were legitimately spent, a judge can adjust how assets are divided to counterbalance the misused money.

 Get Help Dividing Assets in Divorce

 It’s important to protect your interests as you work through your divorce.
 Our knowledgeable and compassionate divorce attorneys can help you through the financial disclosure process to ensure all your property is accounted for and that it’s appropriately valued.
-Call 303-688-0944 for your free case assessment.
+Call 303-688-0944 for your case assessment.